Trinitynt14/WHSTechNotes/journal.md

 Im so excited for winter break.
 I love sitting in bed doing nothing and thinking about nothing.
 # january 8, 2025
 I enjoy the freedom we have in class when it comes to creating code. especially if I don't want to some days then I can take a brain break.
 I don't really know I think I wanna dive more in images in code for my personal projects.
 I'm not really interested in certifications since I'm not pursuing computer science after high school.
+# january 13, 2025
+the shift is pretty bad. tech is already a pretty competitive field and adding ai to the mix doesn't not make this better.
+I think ai can help find problems in code or something but other than that ai can be really strict with limits making it hard to use. gotta find a job that's good and ready for me.